The changing employee mindsets

 The best and easiest way is often to observe what’s going on in the office.
 Are people fun?
 Or do they look like they’re on the brink of throwing in the towel?
 If everyone is sitting in cubicle glumly tapping away on the keyboard, while the occasional flutter of conversation is heard at the kettle, this doesn’t bode well.

 However imagine seeing a social area filled with snacks and coffee, exercise bikes and a ping pong table.
 This paints an entirely different picture of the company.
-Your first impression would be that this was an innovative, forward thinking environment and most importantly there would be the assumption that this employer looks after its employees.
+Your first impression would be that this was an innovative, forward thinking environment where this employer looks after its employees.

 Office culture reborn

 The second is more straightforward: people work harder in jobs they care about.
-It sounds ridiculously self-explanatory but if you scrutinise this idiom for a moment, you’ll realise how absent it is from employer language.
+It sounds ridiculously self-explanatory but if you think about it, you’ll realise how absent it is from employer language.

-Moreover, making work enjoyable is often nothing to do with what an employee is doing but how they are doing it.
-If someone to sits for 9 hours in front of a screen repeating the same task, without moving, the chances of them enjoying themselves are pretty slim.
-Give them ample opportunity to refresh their mind and the monotony dissipates.
+Also, making work enjoyable is often nothing to do with what an employee is doing but how they're doing it.
+If someone sits for 9 hours in front of a screen repeating the same task, without moving, the chances of them enjoying themselves are pretty slim.
+Give them the opportunity to refresh their mind, however, and the monotony disappears.

-The principle behind having recreation in the workplace is same same but different.
-It encourages employees to relax at work, as they would do at home.
-It gives them flexibility in their routine, it promotes health and well being.
+The principle behind having recreation in the workplace is similar It encourages employees to relax at work, as they would do at home.
+It gives them flexibility in their routine, and it promotes health and wellbeing.